silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/common/covid19rules.md

 We will start the practical classes in the alternate attendance mode.
-This means that, every week, only half of each class will will be present in classroom.
+This means that, every week, only half of each class will be present in classroom.

 Check at the course plan page to see which classes you need to attend in person.